SPONSORSHIP

 served as a forum for publishing high quality, peer-reviewed original

 research studies.
-The first medical journal that takes account of the relationships
+The first medical journal that takes account of the

-level, it is an authoritative reference for psychiatrists, health
+specialty level, it is an authoritative reference for psychiatrists, health

 economists, and public health researchers round the world who are seeking